My Plan for Sutton, Cheam & Worcester Park

 A regular volunteer at St Helier Hospital, a school governor, a governor at SCOLA and a former Councillor in Sutton, I have a record of standing up for local people.

-Thank you to all those who supported my election campaign.
-I am determined to provide the people of Sutton with a strong voice in Westminster.
+I remain determined to provide the people of Sutton with a strong voice in Westminster.